Container Services

 • A scheduled job to retrieve remote datasets, perform initial ETL processing, and stage them for analysis.

-2. Microservices in support of HPC jobs - Some workflows in HPC jobs require supplemental services in order to run such as relational databses, key-value stores or reference APIs.
+2. Microservices in support of HPC jobs - Some workflows in HPC jobs require supplemental services in order to run such as relational databases, key-value stores or reference APIs.

 Browse a list of recent UVA projects employing microservices.